oopp-team-11/Splitty/docs/agendas/week-09.md

 - "The feedback can be provided in several forms: screen content changes, labels in the application show a message, self-destructing notification pop-ups, changed button text, etc." Does this mean we should support several ways or does it just list several examples of what we can choose from?
+- To see the total sum of all expenses, the share per person and how much each person owes to/is owed by the group, so all participants can meet and settle their debts.
+  (This is the bare minimum to settle the debt and inconvenient.
+It will be extended later) We decided to go for the extended expense, but not for the open debt system.
+What should we do about the second part of that requirement then?
 - We store the email in the DB.
 Sebastian pointed out to only store the emails in a config file for the email notifications extended feature.
 We don't plan to do this feature.
 Should we still delete the email field from the server?